 It only took me another 25 years with the infinite support of my Italian wife and partner to take a leap and start our own studio focusing on hospitality.
-In some ways it was a happy accident, and somewhat of a life change, moving to the Italian Alps for 18 months to start our first project together.
+In some ways, it was a happy accident, and somewhat of a life change, moving to the Italian Alps for 18 months to start our first project together.
 Then we were hooked.
-Founding a studio with my wife creates a really interesting dynamic, being from two different cultures sometimes leads to the odd misunderstanding, but more often than not gives us real advantages that can improve our approach and our work with our clients.
+Founding a studio with my wife creates a really interesting dynamic, being from two different cultures sometimes leads to odd misunderstandings, but more often than not gives us real advantages that can improve our approach and our work with our clients.

 Our first project is probably our most memorable, it was for the 2006 Olympics in Turin, so a long time ago – but it was really somewhere to design and learn so much.
-The scale and speed of the project was really an opportunity for us to find new solutions, one was to work directly with suppliers and contractors relying on the infinite talents of Italian manufacturers was the key to getting the project finished on time – now this process is part of the ‘lean’ thinking process.
+The scale and speed of the project were really an opportunity for us to find new solutions, one was to work directly with suppliers and contractors relying on the infinite talents of Italian manufacturers was the key to getting the project finished on time – now this process is part of the ‘lean’ thinking process.
 Since then we have gone on to design over 30 hotels internationally but I still remember the lessons from our very first.

 What can you tell us about your ongoing projects?

 Despite the downturn in projects due to COVID over the last 18 months, we decided to invest in new talents, new team members and new processes.
 We now are a lean highly skilled and professional team ready to take on new luxury projects.
-We have focused too on our communication and regularly feature in the International magazines and awards.
+We have focused too on our communication and regularly feature in International magazines and awards.
 Receiving this kind of recognition is not just good for us but also for our team, a true recognition of their talents.

-We have just been appointed on a number of projects, in Venice, Milan, Barcelona and London both large and small.
-From converting a small Masseria (a fortified farmhouse) in Puglia into a 5-star luxury hotel to a large Spa project.
+We have just been appointed on a number of projects, in Venice, Milan, Barcelona, and London, both large and small.
+From converting a small Masseria (a fortified farmhouse) in Puglia into a 5-star luxury hotel, to a large Spa project.

 A recent re-opening is the Terme di Saturnia Natural Destination which is a world-class spa resort in Tuscany, here we designed the refurbishment of the guest rooms, suites and public areas.
-Tuscany is probably one of my personal favourite locations so it was a simple joy driving through the Tuscan hills to the meetings in an Alfa Romeo Cabriolet, what could be better!
+Tuscany is probably one of my personal favourite locations so it was a simple joy driving through the Tuscan hills to the meetings in an Alfa Romeo Cabriolet, what could be better?

 Which Interior Design most influences your work or your work habits?